Tuesday Night Couple Dancing Classes

 What is your COVID-19 policy?

 We request that all students are vaccinated against COVID-19.
-Students are required to wear masks in class (KN-95 or equivalent preferred).
+Masks are still recommended, but are optional.

 What if I have no dance experience?